The Foolish Wishes, recorded by Charles Perrault, is also known as The Ridiculous Wishes or The Three Ridiculous Wishes.

 The woodcutter plans to think hard about what to wish for and consult with his wife first.

 The argument in which the wife ends up with a huge black pudding permanently stuck to the end of her nose.
-(Seriously, you couldn’t make this shit up.)
+(A prime example of fairytale logic.)

 Well, he realises he has been very foolish, saying things he doesn’t mean.
 But if he leaves his wife looking like that there will be no use them living in a castle, so he must use his remaining wish to get back to life as it was before, which compared to this doesn’t look so bad now.

 Nothing has changed.

 “So the woodcutter stayed in his cottage and went out to saw logs every day.
 He did not become a king; he did not even fill his pockets with money.”

 By ‘Western’, I mean of the type found on Pinterest.
 On Pinterest you’ll find memes such as this:

 Wishes haven’t gone out of fashion.
 Sometimes the advice sounds very much like something straight out of a fairytale (or inside a fortune cookie):

 But one step on from the ‘make a wish’ advice is to be proactive in making plans for yourself:

 But take a look into identity and left wing politics and you’ll finally see acknowledgement that, best laid plans aside, some people are more privileged and are therefore in a much better position than others to ‘follow their dreams’.
 You can’t follow your dreams, after all, if you’re missing teeth, face racial/sex discrimination, are in poor health and work for minimum wage in three jobs looking after your four disabled children.